shoober420/linux-scripts/README.md

-# rootbackup
+# rootscripts
-Directory tree backup of the scripts in my root directory.
+Backup of the scripts in my root directory.